Start Printed Page 41677

 (2) At least 60 days prior to referring a debt to the Department of the Treasury in accordance with paragraph (b)(1) of this section, the Director will send notice to the debtor in accordance with the requirements of § 1073.204 of this subpart.

 (c) Non-centralized administrative offset.
 (1) When centralized administrative offset is not available or appropriate, the Director may collect past-due, legally enforceable debts through non-centralized administrative offset.
-In these cases, the Director may offset a payment internally or make an offset request directly to a paying agency.
+In these cases, the Director may Start Printed Page 41680offset a payment internally or make an offset request directly to a paying agency.

 (2) At least 30 days prior to offsetting a payment internally or requesting a paying agency to offset a payment in accordance with paragraph (c)(1) of this section, the Director will send notice to the debtor in accordance with the requirements of § 1073.204 of this subpart.

 (a) The Director may collect a claim from a person by administrative offset of monies payable by the Government only after:

 (1) Providing the debtor with the procedures of this subpart; and